0

 Fish and seafood:

-• Omega-3-rich fish (cold water fatty fish): wild salmon, trout, sardines, anchovies, herring
+• Omega-3-rich fish (cold water fatty fish): wild salmon, sardines, anchovies, herring, trout

-• Other types of fish from warmer waters: lower in fats but still a good source of protein: pollock, tilapia, sole, catfish
+• Other types of fish: lower in fats but still a good source of protein: pollock, tilapia, sole, catfish, crawfish, mullet, perch, whitefish

 • Omega-3-rich seafood: mussels, oysters, clams